 Certification/licensure is required to teach in public schools in each state.
 So if this is a career goal for you, then it can be beneficial to choose a program that leads to state licensure.
 It’s important to note that licensure requirements are different from state to state.
 Colleges and universities design their programs to meet the licensure requirements in their home state.
 So the easiest way to ensure an easy licensure process is to attend a school in the state in which you intend to teach.

 Choosing a program that offers a range of certificates in different education specialties like special education and English as a second language will allow you to add these certificates to your resume, often for just a few more credits on top of the early childhood education degree.
 This will prepare you to serve a variety of students in a wide range of professional contexts.
 These sorts of certificates can open many doors and give you an edge of teachers who don’t have them.

-You can also see if you school has student organizations that are tied into local or even national early childhood education institutions.
-Often, professional associations have student chapters that will help you with networking, job hunting, student teaching placements, mentorships, and some of them even provide scholarships.
+You can also see if your school has student organizations that are tied into local or even national early childhood education institutions.
+Often, professional associations have student chapters that will help you with networking, job hunting, student teaching placements, and mentorships, and some of them even provide scholarships.

 - Master’s in Education Online